tsagadar/ember-cli-deploy-scp/README.md

-# Ember-cli-deploy-cp
+# Ember-cli-deploy-scp

-> An ember-cli-deploy-plugin to copy your built assets on your filesystem
+> An ember-cli-deploy-plugin to copy your built assets to a remote host

 <hr/>
 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**
 <hr/>

-This plugin uses [cpr][1] to copy built assets on your filesystem.
-It basically supports all its options.
+This plugin uses the scp command (through /sbin/sh) to copy built assets on your filesystem.

 ## What is an ember-cli-deploy plugin?